All You Need to Know About Indonesia: A Guide for Tourists

 Gastronomic Indonesia: what to eat and what not to eat

 Indonesian cuisine has absorbed all the best from Southeast Asia and the expansion of the Netherlands.
-Here you should definitely try the local meatballs of satay in a peanut sauce, rendang beef, soup of buffalo tails (Sop Bunut), local dim samy siomei and pancakes martobak.
+It would be best if you tried the local meatballs of satay in a peanut sauce, rendang beef, soup of buffalo tails (Sop Bunut), local dim samy siomei, and pancakes martobak.

 An Indonesian Religion: How to Behave in the Temples

 We have already covered the issue of behavior in the temples, but recall a little about how to behave: